AudioGroupCologne/wavefront-manual/src/ui/layout.md

 </p>

 - [Topbar](./topbar.md) (1 & red)
-  - The topbar at the very top is used to save, load and screenshot a simulation as well as to access the preferences and keybinds.
+  - The topbar at the very top is used to save, load and screenshot a simulation, as well as to access the preferences and keybinds.
 - [Outline](./outline.md) (2 & green)
   - The outline at the left lists all objects in the scene and offers more settings per object
 - [Tool Options](./tool_options.md) (3 & lightblue)
   - The tool settings at the bottom left are used to change tool specific settings
 - [Quick Settings](./quick_settings.md) (4 & lightpurple)
-  - The quicksettings at the bottom left offer important settings for the overall simulation
+  - The quick settings at the bottom left offer important settings for the overall simulation
 - [Toolbar](./toolbar.md) (5 & purple)
   - The toolbar in the middle is used to select the current tool
 - [Render Area](./render_area.md) (6 & white)